dougeby/IntuneDocs/InTuneDocs/GetStarted/windows-pc-management-capabilities-in-microsoft-intune.md

 # Windows PC management capabilities (with the Microsoft Intune PC client)
 In most scenarios, you will enroll your devices with Microsoft Intune, which provides a greater set of capabilities than the Intune PC client.
 However, you can also manage PCs by using the Intune PC client, which provides the following features:

--   **Software update management** - You can keep PCs up-to-date, and decide when updates are applied.
+-   **Software update management** - You can keep PCs up to date and decide when updates are applied.

 -   **Windows Firewall policy** - This helps to ensure that no PC that's used by your company has an inactive or improperly-configured Windows Firewall.